he Best Food and Diets for Bulldogs and French Bulldogs

 FACT: Grain-free is NOT carbohydrate-free!
 Grain-Free diets just replace one carb with another most of which are legumes loaded.

-FACT: Recent finding suggest a link between Grain-Free diets and heart disease, to learn more click HERE
+FACT: Recent findings suggest a link between Grain-Free diets and heart disease, to learn more click HERE

 “CARBOHYDRATES & OBESITY”